+6.1 Passive design for energy efficiency

-6.1 Building layout
+Building layout

-The layout of the building can be designed for the sun, and results in the most cost-effective and environmentally friendly way to heat New Zealand buildings.
+The layout of the building can be designed for the sun, resulting in the most cost-effective and environmentally friendly way to heat New Zealand buildings.

 "Passive solar design" refers to the use of the sun's energy directly for the heating and cooling of living spaces.
 The building itself uses the natural characteristics of materials and air to take advantage of the sun's energy.